NetSim Academic: NetWork Lab on your Desktop

 Introduction to Networking and Network Simulation

-• Introduction to NetSim (PDF, 651 KB)
+• Introduction to NetSim (PDF, HTML)

 Network Performance

-• Simulating Link Failure (PDF, 607 KB)
+• Simulating Link Failure (PDF, HTML)

 Routing & Switching

-• Understand the working of OSPF (PDF, 733 KB)
+• Understand the working of OSPF (PDF, HTML)

-• The M/D/1 Queue (PDF, 356 KB)
+• The M/D/1 Queue (PDF, HTML)

 Transmission control protocol (TCP)

-• Reliable data transfer with TCP (PDF, 406KB)
+• Reliable data transfer with TCP (PDF, HTML)

-• TCP Congestion Control Algorithms (PDF, 437 KB)
+• TCP Congestion Control Algorithms (PDF, HTML)

 Wi-Fi: IEEE 802.11

-• WiFi: UDP Download Throughput (PDF, 485 KB)
+• WiFi: UDP Download Throughput (PDF, HTML)

-• Multi-AP Wi-Fi Networks: Channel Allocation (PDF, 503 KB)
+• Multi-AP Wi-Fi Networks: Channel Allocation (PDF, HTML)

-Internet of Things (IOT) and Wireless Sensor Networks
+Internet of Things (IoT) and Wireless Sensor Networks

-• One Hop IoT Network over IEEE 802.15.4 (PDF, 353 KB)
+• One Hop IoT Network over IEEE 802.15.4 (PDF, HTML)

-• IoT – Multi-Hop Sensor-Sink Path (PDF, 530 KB)
+• IoT – Multi-Hop Sensor-Sink Path (PDF, HTML)

 5G (Available only with NetSim Standard version)

-• 5G NR (3GPP) Pathloss Models (PDF, 869 KB)
+• Understanding of 5G NR (3GPP) pathloss models (PDF, HTML)